 A low torque quarter-turn valve, with a low resistance to flow, is suitable for many on-off utility and process services.

 It has a straight-through configuration typical of the sliding method of closure.

-Diaphragm valves have straight-through flow or weir configurations employing the flexing method and may be used for low-pressure chemical plant process on-off or regulating operation of most gases and liquids, e.g. slurries, viscous fluids and fluids which are chemically aggressive.
+Diaphragm valves have straight-through flow or weir configurations employing the flexing method and may be used for low-pressure chemical plant processes on-off or regulating the operation of most gases and liquids, e.g. slurries, viscous fluids, and fluids that are chemically aggressive.

 The inherent disadvantage is that the diaphragm has to be made from an elastomeric material, usually either a natural or synthetic rubber, and this limits the application of the valve with respect to both temperature and pressure.
 Also, because of the stresses induced in the diaphragm, the valve has a shorter working life than other valve types.

 Typical valve types for various operating functions are given in the following table.

 Valve selection is dependent on the characteristics of the services as follows.

 - Fluid type